deannanicdao/letsGogh/README.md

 	+ New listings can be created by the `current_user` and set a title, description, category and price (`new_item_path` - GET; `items#create` - POST)
 	+ Users can only edit (`edit_item_path` GET; `items#update` PUT/PATCH) and delete (`items#destroy` - DELETE) their own listings
 	+ An attached image of the listing is stored in Cloudify and handled by ActiveStorage that aids in preventing XSS for image attachments
 	+ Users can purchase items (`buy_path` - POST).
 This is handled externally by the Stripe API as the user is redirected to the Stripe transaction page where they input their credit card details.
-Once a transaction is successful or cancelled, the users are redirected to the item's show page (`success_path` or `cancel_path`- GET)
+Once a transaction is successful or cancelled, the users are redirected to the item's show page with a notice of the transaction state (either success, `success_path` or cancel, `cancel_path`- GET)
 + Application Record
 	+
 	+
 + Order
 + OrderItem

-Ruby objects are transferred between the Models and the Views via the Controller.
-Each URL should correspond to a method in the Controller so that the requests from the application are handled by the designated Controller method.
-These are achieved through RESTful routes, where REST stands for "Representational State Transfer".
-The application contains the following RESTful routes:
-+
-+
-+
-+

 #### R17.
 Describe your projects models in terms of the relationships (active record associations) they have with each other